EndPointCorp/end-point-blog/2020/09/17/an-introduction-to-automated-testing-for-web-applications-by-example-with-symfony.html.md

 ### Using mocks to test classes with dependencies

 Now let's move on to a set of classes that are generally a bit less straightforward to test: services.
 Service classes, as opposed to entities, are seldom so independent and self contained.
-Because of their very nature as intergrators and orchestrators of other classes that fulfill core business logic, services often have dependencies and collaborators.
+Because of their very nature as integrators and orchestrators of other classes that fulfill core business logic, services often have dependencies and collaborators.

 Take a look at our `WeatherService` class in `src/Service/WeatherService.php`.
 Just by looking at the constructor you can see that it depends on others to function: